security-force-monitor/research-handbook/source/persons_identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Different sources will spell the name of a person in different ways, so we choose a name to be a canonical entry for that person.
 Whenever possible, the canonical entry will contain the most complicated or complete version of a person's name, even if it has the smallest number of citations.
 For example ``Magaji Musa Majia'a`` will be used instead of ``Magaji Majiaa``.
-Other names will be placed in the `Person Identity: Other Names`_ attribute.
+Other names will be placed in the `Person: Other Names`_ attribute.
 Titles, roles, honorifics and other attributes that are more correctly linked to a person's posting in a unit are recorded in `Person Posting`_ claims.

-Person Identity: Other Names
+Person: Other Names
 ============================

 Attribute name